 What are your names and which tours will you be leading?
-Our names are Noel and Kathleen Bodle and we will be leading the New Zealand Discovery Tour in February and April.
+Our names are Noel and Kathleen Bodle and we will be leading the New Zealand Discovery tour.

 What is your back ground?
 Noel moved to Helensville when he was 5 and Kathleen was born in Helensville.
 We have been married for 47 years.
 Noel has been in the motor trade since leaving school, he owned his own service station for 35 years.
 Kathleen has a background in banking and office administration.